 The Farming and Forestry Improvement Scheme (FFIS) is a national grants fund that aims to help farmers, foresters and horticultural businesses in England increase profits and reduce their impact on the environment.
-The Third Round of the scheme is now open until April 4th.
+The Third Round of the scheme closed on April 4th.

 The Farming and Forestry Improvement Scheme helps livestock farmers in the North West fund the recommendations of subsidised technical plans (Animal Health and Welfare Planning, Nutrient and Manure Management Planning and Resource Efficiency Audits which were available until January 2014).

 Due to the RDPE NW Livestock Programme Plans closing to new applications in January 2014 (after four and half years of delivery) you now no longer need a plan from SAC or Promar to apply for this grant.

 However, you will need a plan of some kind from your vet and/or advisor to stand a good chance of being successful.
 Existing plans (under 12 months old) can be used if they justify the grant items, or have been updated with a covering letter from your vet.

 This national fund is for projects that improve competitiveness and take a farm’s performance above normal farm practice.
 It cannot be used to help comply with statutory regulations.
 Grants can only be applied for if recommended as a priority in the relevant plan(s) carried out by an advisor or vet.
 A single application can contain recommendations from one, two or all three technical plans / audits.